Physical Changes With Aging

 Table

-The unmodifiable effects of aging may be less dramatic than thought, and healthier, more vigorous aging may be possible for many people.
-Today, adults > 65 are in better health than their ancestors and remain healthier longer.
+The unmodifiable effects of aging may be less impactful than previously thought, and healthier, more vigorous aging may be possible for many people through improved management of chronic diseases and lifestyle modifications (4).

 Exercise in Older Adults